 D. Line Options

-The fishing line is important to your setup because it allows you to reel the fish.
+The fishing line is important to your setup because it allows you to reel in the fish.
 Choosing the right length of the line ensures durability and dependable operation.

 • Strength and Durability: When fishing for larger fish, choose lines that can handle the weight and resistance of the catch.
 Always opt for materials like braided nylon or Dyneema for added tensile strength.